-Description The subjects comprise a detached bungalow of conventional style.
-Accommodation GROUND FLOOR : Entrance vestibule, hallway, living room, kitchen/diner, three bedrooms, bathroom, utility room and shower room.
-Gross internal floor area (m2) 127m2.
-Neighbourhood and location The subjects are situated in Daliburgh on the Isle of South Uist where surrounding properties are generally of a similar residential style and nature.
-Local facilities and amenities are available nearby.
-Age Built circa 1980.
-Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stack is of concrete block construction externally roughcast and incorporates metal flashings.
+The chimney stack is of block construction externally clad in synthetic stone with a pointed finish.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design clad in concrete tiles with tiled ridging.
+If this is not possible, then physical access to the roof space

+Roofing including roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of pitched design clad in tiles with metal clad valleys and tiled ridging.
+Access to the roof void is via a ceiling hatch and folding timber ladder within the utility room.
+The majority of the roof void has been floored and lined with only a small area of the roof void accessed via a doorway.
 The roof is of timber frame construction incorporating ply sarking.
-The roof appears to be formed with habitable trusses which may be suitable for adding further accommodation with the appropriate permissions.
-Access to the roof void is from a ceiling hatch within the hallway.
 Insulation material has been laid between the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are formed with uPVC.
+Gutters and downpipes are formed in uPVC.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of 350mm cavity timber frame construction with an outer leaf of concrete blockwork externally roughcast.
-There is synthetic stone details to the front elevation.
+The main walls are of cavity concrete block construction, externally roughcast.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows are of uPVC design equipped with sealed unit double glazing.
 The front and rear access doors are formed in uPVC and incorporate glazed panel inserts.
+In addition, there are uPVC double glazed French windows opening from the kitchen/diner.
 Fascias and soffits are formed in uPVC.

-External decorations None.
+External decorations Visually inspected.
+Painted finishes.

 Conservatories / porches None.

 Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-There is a detached single car garage of block and render construction under a pitched roof clad in profile metal.
-In addition there is a timber framed workshop/store under a profile metal clad roof.
+There is an attached single car garage of block and render construction under a pitched and tiled roof.

 Outside areas and boundaries Visually inspected.
-The garden grounds are arranged on all sides and laid to grass with gravel chipped areas and a tarmacadam driveway and parking area.
-Boundaries are formed in post and wire fencing and hedges.
+The garden grounds are arranged on all sides and laid to grass with a raised timber decked area and gravel chipped driveway.
+Boundaries are formed in post and wire or post and pale fencing.